hapijs/joi/API.md

 #### `number.greater(limit)`

-Specifies that the value must be greater than `limit`.
+Specifies that the value must be greater than `limit` or a reference.

 ```js
 const schema = Joi.number().greater(5);